What is attribution?

-Attribution is the marketing practice that assigns the value of an activity back to the source tactic(s), channel(s), or campaign(s) that drove the intended behavior.
+Attribution assigns the value of an activity back to the source tactic(s), channel(s), or campaign(s) that drove the intended behavior.
 In multi-channel marketing campaigns, marketers deploy their budget across a variety of different channels to achieve a desired result or measurable event.
 These results can include actions such as a link click, a webpage visit, a completed survey, a form completion, a sign-up or registration, a purchase, a mobile app install, or any other meaningful and measurable outcome.

 As the number of marketing channels (email, advertising banners, search ads, mobile ads, video ads, social media ad, webinars, blog posts, etc.) continues to increase and overlap, it becomes more complicated for marketers to understand the impact that each of these channels has on their marketing goals.
 In order to solve this problem, marketers rely on tracking codes that are built into each advertisement that allow them to detect whether that ad has been viewed or acted upon.
 Once the marketing campaigns have been deployed, a marketer can then review the performance of all of their campaigns and determine which of those campaigns influenced or were partially or completely responsible for the outcome they are measuring.
 This is referred to as attribution.
 Many times, an event can be influenced or “touched” by multiple campaigns, in which case the desired event should be attributed to more than one factor.
-When it comes to mobile attribution, you can break down the attribution providers under web only, app only, and across web and app attribution.
+When it comes to mobile app attribution, you can break down the attribution providers under web only, app only, and across web and app attribution.

 When a user interacts with a website through their browser, attribution providers attempt to achieve two things: